K-H-Ismail/Dilated-Convolution-with-Learnable-Spacings-PyTorch/README.md

 ## What's new

 **Nov 8, 2022**:
--   Previous branch main is moved to branch cuda, now in main brach we have fully native torch conv{1,2,3}d.
+-   Previous branch main is moved to branch cuda, now in main branch we have fully native torch conv{1,2,3}d.

 **Sep 27, 2022**:
 -   Code release for ConvNeXt-dcls experiments.
 See [**ConvNeXt-dcls**](https://github.com/K-H-Ismail/ConvNeXt-dcls).